Peace On Earth?

 But what about Christ saying he came not to bring peace, but a sword?
 Let’s take a look at Revelation 6.
 “Now I saw when the Lamb opened one of the seals; and I heard one of the four living creatures saying with a voice like thunder … When He opened the second seal, I heard the second living creature saying, “Come and see.
 Another horse, fiery red, went out.
 And it was granted to the one who sat on it to take peace from the Earth, and that people should kill one another; and there was given to him a great sword.”
 [Rev. 6:1-4].

 Christ was and is correct.
 He did not come to bring peace on Earth at his first coming.
 He came to bring a sword, war, that men should kill one another.
 As it reads in the Greek Textus Receptus, c.
-1516, "καὶ ἐξῆλθεν ἄλλος ἵππος πυῤῥός καὶ τῷ καθημένῳ ἐπ᾽ αὐτῷ ἐδόθη αὐτῷ λαβεῖν τὴν εἰρήνην ἀπὸ τῆς γῆς καὶ ἵνα ἀλλήλους σφάξωσιν καὶ ἐδόθη αὐτῷ μάχαιρα μεγάλη" or as it reads in English, "And there went out another horse that was red: and it was given to him that sat thereon to take peace from the Earth, and that they should kill one another: and there was given unto him a great sword."
+1516, "καὶ ἐξῆλθεν ἄλλος ἵππος πυῤῥός καὶ τῷ καθημένῳ ἐπ᾽ αὐτῷ ἐδόθη αὐτῷ λαβεῖν τὴν εἰρήνην ἀπὸ τῆς γῆς καὶ ἵνα ἀλλήλους σφάξωσιν καὶ ἐδόθη αὐτῷ μάχαιρα μεγάλη," In English, "And there went out another horse that was red: and it was given to him that sat thereon to take peace from the Earth, and that they should kill one another: and there was given unto him a great sword."

 We should be mindful that our Lord and Savior also is the LORD of hosts.
 The Hebrew word host, tsaba, means an army.
 "Therefore I will shake the heavens, and the Earth shall remove out of her place, in the wrath of the LORD of hosts, and in the day of his fierce anger."
 This quote from Isaiah 13 is repeated in Revelation 6:12, the beginning of the end of the great tribulation that began in the first century exactly as Christ said, "Do not think that I came to bring peace on Earth.
 I did not come to bring peace, but a sword.”